Air Fryer Recipe

 4. Place the marinated chicken thighs in the air fryer basket, skin side down.

-5. Cook for 12 minutes, then flip and cook for another 10-12 minutes until the skin is crispy and the internal temperature reaches 75°C (167°F).
+5. Cook for 12 minutes, then turn and cook for another 10-12 minutes, until the skin is crisp and the internal temperature reaches 75°C (167°F).

 6. Let the chicken rest for a few minutes before serving.